viploves/employee-management/README.md

 # Employee Management System

-A Java application that reads employee data from Excel files and displays it on the console.
+A Java application that reads employee and hierarchy data from an Excel file and displays the following:

+- Which managers earn less than they should, and by how much
+- Which managers earn more than they should, and by how much
+- Which employees have a reporting line which is too long, and by how much

 ## Features

-- Read employee data from Excel (.xlsx) files
+- Read employee data from Excel (.xlsx) file
-- Display employee information in a formatted console output
+- Display manager and hierarchy information in a formatted console output
 - Maven-based project structure
 - JUnit 5 test coverage